Mario Miranda: Legacy

 Miranda's house features in the 1985 Shyam Benegal film, Trikaal, which is loosely based on Miranda's family.
 Benegal admitted to having been deeply influenced by Miranda's house and family after a visit.
-He recalls how during his visit, he was told of how one of Miranda's ancestors accidentally killed the wrong Rane during the revolt of the Ranes in Goa, a story which inspired him to make the film.
+He recalls how during his visit, he was told of how one of Miranda's ancestors accidentally killed the wrong Rane during the Revolt of the Ranes in Goa, a story which inspired him to make the film.

 In 2005, Gerard da Cunha began working on a book on the artist and collected 13,000 of Miranda's works, tracking them down through various sources.
 In 2016, an exhibition titled "A pocketful of chuckles" on the works of Mário de Miranda was held at Gallery Gitanjali at Panaji.
 This was the largest exhibition of the original cartoons and paintings of Mario de Miranda.
 The Life of Mario: 1949, a compilation of caricatures drawn by the 23-year old Mario Miranda in 1949, was also released by da Cunha.
 This was the third in a series that includes the years 1950 and 1951.

+In March 2025, Chief Minister Pramod Sawant announced that a few galleries in the renovated state museum at Adil Shah Palace, Panaji, would be dedicated to the work of Miranda.

-Awards and accolades
+Awards and honours

 In 1988, Miranda was featured in the national integration "Mile Sur Mera Tumhara" video, which included multiple notable Indians in arts, films, literature, music, and sports.
 He was awarded the Padma Shri in 1988, the Padma Bhushan in 2002 and All India Cartoonists's Association, Bangalore, honoured him with a lifetime achievement award.
-The King of Spain, Juan Carlos, conferred on Mario the highest civilian honour of "Cross of the Order of Isabel the Catholic" which was presented to him on 11 November 2009 at his family home in Loutulim by tourism counsellor Don Miguel Nieto Sandoval.
+The King of Spain, Juan Carlos, conferred on Mario the highest civilian honour of "Cross of the Order of Isabel the Catholic" which was presented to him on 11 November 2009 at his family home in Loutolim by tourism counsellor Don Miguel Nieto Sandoval.
 On 29 December 2009 Portugal, under the President of the Republic Aníbal Cavaco Silva, made him "Commander of the Order of Prince Henry", a Portuguese National Order of knighthood.
 Mario Miranda was posthumously awarded the Padma Vibhushan, India's second highest civilian award, by the President of India on 4 April 2012.

 After his death in 2011, the Goa Legislative Assembly made an obituary reference to him in March 2012.
 In 2013, a road junction in Mumbai was named after Miranda.
 In May 2016, Google honoured him with a doodle on his 90th birth anniversary.
 The doodle showcased a typical Mumbai neighbourhood scene during the rains.